lytics/pathforajs/README.md

   ```

 ### Documentation
-Soon we will be hosting Pathfora documentation externally, for now documentation can be run locally and contributed to, using the `gulp docs` task.
-Our docs are powered by [mkdocs](http://www.mkdocs.org/) which you much install before running the `gulp docs` task.
+Soon we will be hosting Pathfora documentation externally, for now, documentation can be run locally using the `gulp docs` task.
+Our docs are powered by [mkdocs](http://www.mkdocs.org/) which you must install before running the `gulp docs` task.

 ```sh
 $ pip install mkdocs
 $ gulp docs
 ```

-Documentation will serve on `localhost` port `8000` while running this task.
+Documentation will be served on `localhost` port `8000` while running this task.

-The source code for all the examples provided in the documentation live in `docs/docs/examples/src`.
+The source code for all the examples provided in the documentation can be found in `docs/docs/examples/src`.
 Preview images for the examples live in `docs/docs/examples/images`.

 The docs task will walk through every `.js` file in the examples source directory and compile it as a working html example in `docs/docs/examples/preview` using a handlebars template.
-These js files also get used are the source code to populate the `<pre>` elements within the docs.
+These js files also get used as the source code to populate the `<pre>` elements within the docs.

 This allows us to keep our source code in one place.
 Changing a js file in the examples source folder will change the code snippet in the docs and update the example .html file.